karriereat/mocky/readme.md

 }
 ```

-The root elements of the test definintion defines the request methods.
-Each request method can contain multiple route definitions:

-### Request Definition
-The key of each request definition is the route (e.g. `/users`).
-Each request definitions must define a `content-type` and a `mock` field.
-The mock field is a reference to the mock data file to deliver.

-### Mock Data
+#### Structuring your tests
+To be able to structure your test json files by feature a test can be stored in a subfolder.

+For example to store multiple tests for a user feature you can create a test under `tests/user/a-test.json`.
+This test has the following setup route `/setup/{scope}/user/a-test`.

+### Writing a mock file
-A mock data file contains an array of mock responses.
+A mock file contains an array of mock responses.
 Each mock response must have a `status` and a `response` field.
 The `status` field defines the HTTP status code and the `response` field the API response in json format.

 Use `example/mocks/users/list-users.json` as a reference.

+The mock file uses an array of mock response because you often need different data on subsequent requests.

+Lets consider a simple example.
+You want to test a user feature.
+Your frontend makes an GET api call to `/users` and receives 2 user entries.
+Then the test sends a POST to `/users` to create a new user and then executes the GET `/users` again.
+In the second case 3 user entries should be returned.

 ## Using mocky